-Many of the unsung heroes during this pandemic has been those in clinics, hospitals, retail stores, etc. that have to sanitize areas to prevent the spread of the virus.
+Many of the unsung heroes during this pandemic have been those in clinics, hospitals, retail stores, etc. that have to sanitize areas to prevent the spread of the virus.

-Many of the cleaning solutions that are used, in addition to frequent hand washing and hand sanitizer use, can lead to irritant reactions on the skin, including stronger reactions with blisters and sores.
+Many of the cleaning solutions that are used, in addition to Cleaning solutions and frequent hand washing and hand sanitizer use, can lead to irritant reactions on the skin, including stronger reactions with blisters and sores.

 If you have come across an adverse reaction or developed irritated skin from the use of cleaning products or from hand hygiene, here are some things Dr. Jain recommends you do: